-The WSIB adjusts the final NEER refund or surcharge as far back as required under the following circumstances.
-This is an exception to the adjustment limitations described above.
+As an exception to the adjustment limitations described above, the WSIB adjusts the final NEER refund or surcharge as far back as required under the following circumstances:

-- retroactive adjustments recommended by the WSIB's Regulatory Services, or the Legal Branch, for an offence or a fraudulent act, or
+- retroactive adjustments recommended by the WSIB's Regulatory Services, or Legal Services, for an offence or a fraudulent act, or

 - retroactive adjustments to provisionally calculated premiums levied when the WSIB does not receive the year-end reconciliation.